Nori Aoki: Hitting

 Listed at 5 ft 9 in and 180 lb, Aoki is described as a prototypical contact hitter for his ability to spread the ball to all fields and utilize his speed on the bases to stretch singles into doubles and doubles into triples.
 Slotted into the 2-hole in front of former Tigers shortstop Takashi Toritani, Aoki became adept at hitting infield singles to the left side of the infield to get on base during his years at Waseda University.
 He carried that same approach into the pros, going the opposite way for infield hits and singles to left field so often that teams began employing an "Aoki Shift", with the third baseman playing shallow and the shortstop shading the 5-6 hole, until 2006.

 Aoki has developed more power with each successive season and has now established himself as a legitimate middle-of-the-order threat that can pull the ball as well as hit for a high average (.333 career batting average as of May 13, 2009).
 He is known to be slightly unusual in that he has several different batting stances in his repertoire.
 While most players shape their mechanics to perfection, Aoki does not hesitate to switch from one stance to another when he runs into hitless stretches (though he holds his bat much more upright than he did earlier in his career).
 He has attested to the importance of lower body movement to his hitting in interviews.
 According to Statcast, Aoki's current batting stance positions his head closest to the assumed strikezone of any active player.

 Fielding

-On the defensive end, Aoki has earned a reputation as a superb center fielder with excellent instincts and range, winning three consecutive Golden Glove awards from 2006 to 2008 and leading all outfielders in the Central League putouts in 2006 and 2007.
+On the defensive end, Aoki has earned a reputation as a superb center fielder with excellent instincts and range, winning six consecutive Golden Glove awards from 2006 through 2011 and leading all outfielders in the Central League putouts in 2006 and 2007.
 His throwing arm is fringe-average for a major league center fielder but accurate, and he has a quick release.

 In his first MLB season, Aoki made nine putouts in a game while fielding the right field in the Brewers' win over the Reds on June 8, 2012, falling one catch shy of the National League record.
 The 9 putouts rank among the most by a Brewers outfielder in a game.
 He was known throughout the Brewers organization as a solid defender.

 Personal life

-Aoki is married to former Japanese broadcaster Sachi Ohtake with whom he has two children.
+Aoki is married to former Japanese broadcaster Sachi Ohtake, with whom he has two children.